CahanLab/epoch/README.md

 ## Introduction
 Epoch leverages single-cell transcriptomic data, single-cell analysis methods, and graph theoretic approaches to reconstruct dynamic GRNs.
 Additionally, Epoch contains functionality for top regulator prediction, network comparision, signaling pathway integration, amongst others.
 Here we show some examples of Epoch in action.

+For a more in depth look at Epoch, and to see how we applied it to elucidate signaling-induced GRN topology changes in early mouse embryonic stem cell (ESC) directed differentiation, check out our [preprint here](https://www.biorxiv.org/content/10.1101/2021.05.06.443021v2).

 1. [Setup](#setup)
 2. [Example 1: Reconstruction](#example1)
 3. [Example 2: Network Comparison](#example2)